Supabase vs Heroku Postgres

 - Supabase pricing is based around usage, so you only pay for what you use.

 - Heroku prices based on a tier model with 37 plans to choose from.

-Supabase’s free tier also includes a dedicated Postgres instance, and the best bit is you can upgrade to pro later without any interruptions.
+Supabase’s free plan also includes a dedicated Postgres instance, and the best bit is you can upgrade to pro later without any interruptions.

 You may have strict data regulations that you must comply with, so choosing your region can be very important.
 Here’s how the deployment options stack up:

-- Supabase can be deployed to any one of 12 data centers across the globe (free tier included).
+- Supabase can be deployed to any one of 12 data centers across the globe (free plan included).

 - Since Supabase is fully open source - you can also self host wherever you like.